Panic Attack Recovery

 Okay, welcome back.

-Let’s look specifically how each distortion is actually present and then look at some alternative, more realistic, thoughts.
+I will explain look how each distortion is actually present and then look at some alternative, more realistic, thoughts.

-1. Disqualifying the positive - By asking this question Jane is very likely overlooking many times that she rode the bus or did other tasks and she did just fine.
+1. Disqualifying the positive – By asking this question Jane is very likely overlooking many times that she rode the bus or things worked out fine.

 2. Jumping to conclusions – fortune telling – Jane is predicting in advance that she will not be able to ride the bus or other things – while she may feel anxious it does not necessarily follow that she will be unable to ride the bus.